Sgt Joshua Bouchard

 Mission Accomplished on Jan.
 12, 2013

-Marine Sergeant Joshua Bouchard was on his second deployment when he lost his left leg and broke his back after his vehicle drove over a pressure plated improvised explosive device (IED) in Helmand Province, Afghanistan on July 8th, 2009.
+On July 8, 2009, Marine Sergeant Joshua Bouchard was on his second deployment when he lost his left leg and broke his back after his vehicle drove over a pressure plated improvised explosive device (IED) in Helmand Province, Afghanistan.

 While out on a night mission, Sgt Bouchard and four other Marines were injured in the blast.
 Two of his team did not survive their injuries.
 Ejected from the vehicle, Sgt Bouchard’s left leg was severed by the gun turret, causing a traumatic amputation.
 When he hit the ground, his back was broken by the impact and he sustained a traumatic brain injury (TBI).
 Lifesaving measures were performed and a tourniquet applied by one of his injured comrades helped stop his loss of blood.

 A British Royal Marine performed a direct person transfusion onsite to keep Sgt Bouchard from dying on the battlefield.
 Unconscious, Sgt Bouchard was treated at a local hospital before being airlifted to Landstuhl, Germany, where he spent two weeks being stabilized for transport to Bethesda Medical Center.

 Two weeks later he arrived at McGuire VA Medical Center in Richmond, Va., and began his intensive rehabilitation, spending 11 months in therapies before being transferred to Walter Reed Army Medical Center.